paulmialane/airflute/futurREADME.md

 # Airflute  :notes:

-Airflute is a school project, where we created a home-made flute synthetizer over bluetooth.
+Airflute is a home-made flute synthetizer over bluetooth, that was realized as part of the [ARTISHOW](https://artishow.r2.enst.fr/) project at [Télécom Paris](https://www.telecom-paris.fr/en/home).
 It has the shape of a flute, and uses the MIDI protocol and a Bluetooth Lower Energy (BLE) connection to send notes to your favourite synthethiser software on your computer.

 It can be used to:

-- Play the flute (Wow!)
-- Play almost any instrument you like while only knowing how to play the flute
+- Play almost any instrument you like while only knowing how to play the flute.
 - Learn music without causing bleeding ears to everyone (because you can use your headphones on your computer, and you'll be the only one to hear your awfull music)